ecmwf/aviso/docs/source/index.rst

 Welcome to Aviso's documentation!
 =================================

-Aviso is a software developed by ECMWF that allows to notify  **time-critical data availability** across HPC and cloud systems in order to enable workflows among multiple domains.
+Aviso is a software developed by ECMWF that allows to notify  **time-critical events** across HPC and Cloud systems in order to enable workflows among multiple domains.

 It allows users to:

 * Define events that require notification
 * Define triggers to be executed once a notification is received

-This enables the creation of automatic workflows, timely triggered as data become available.
+This enables the creation of automatic workflows, timely triggered as events are notified.

 See :ref:`overview` for more information.